All best sellers

 All acrylic inks in a crystal bottle with pipette from Green Stuff World are assessed with ratings of BWS 7/8, indicating excellent lightfastness, or BWS 6, signifying very good lightfastness.
 These ratings attest to their permanence, ensuring that they maintain their vibrancy and integrity for a period ranging from 50 to over 100 years, even in the controlled conditions of a gallery setting.

 Not what you were looking for?
-Discover our collection of acrylic paints for modeling.
+Discover our collection of metallic paints for modeling.